MaxWeeden/mcp-dnsdumpster/README.md

 - "Show me all subdomains for example.com"
 - "What are the mail servers for microsoft.com?"
 - "Tell me about the DNS infrastructure for twitter.com"
-- "Generate a visual map of Facebook's domain structure"

 ## Development